ajdsouza/TSPProblem-Stochastic-Methods/README.md

 Here we implement solutions for the following three methods and compare and contrast their results

-1. Exact Solution - Using the Branch and Bound with the lower bound as the MST solution, Break Cycle for large N
+1. Exact Solution - Using the Branch and Bound with the lower bound as the MST Approx solution.
+Break Cycle for large N

+			MST-Approx:
+			Prim(for dense edges) or Kruskal give an MST in approx O(ElogV) time.
+			Traverse the MST depth first for a full walk (an eulerian traverse thru the MST) and keep an preorder sequence of veertices ( sequnce of vertices traversed)
+ 			The TSP cannot be less than MST.
+And the preOrder sequence cannot be more than twice lowest cost TSP.
+			Christofedes Algorithm gives a tigher 1.5 approximation

-2. Heuristic Solution with and without Approximation Guarantees - Using MST-Approx and Farthest Insert Methods
+2. Heuristic Solution with and without Approximation Guarantees - Using MST-Approx and Farthest Insert Methods Farthest Insertion (Prims with negative cost and  choosing jk):
+				At each step find the edge with the largest cost c_ir to the subtour r foind so far pick j,k in the subtour to insert i inbetween j and k whcih maximizes c_ji+c_ik-cjk O(n^2)

 3. Stochastic Solution - Local Search Using 2 Opt Exchange with a combination of Simulated Annealing, Iterative Search, Random Walk with different K for search neighborhoods
+			A 2opt swap:
+				i,j  -> connect i-1 to j and i to j+1
+				(Path from i to j is reversed and connected to i-1) The choice of i,j is random in a K-neighborhood Use Local Search with Simulated annealing to get find global optimum.
+					Iniitally as Temp is large we accept TSP which have a higher cost then current TSP in the hops of finding a global optimum
+					As tempreature cools we tend to accept more local optimums

 Implementation